Chaplaincy at Huron

 Whether you're looking for spiritual and emotional support - or you just want someone to talk to - discover a non-judgmental, inclusive friend and counsellor in Huron's Chaplain.

-Gary is looking forward to greeting new and returning this year.
-He is on campus to help ensure our students are being well taken care of - emotionally, mentally and spiritually.
-When you visit Gary, you will find a safe space and non-judgemental, compassionate listener who has countless years' experience supporting students along their educational journey.
+He is here to help ensure our students are being well taken care of - emotionally, mentally and spiritually.
+When you visit Gary at the Wellness Centre, you will find a safe space and non-judgemental, compassionate listener who has countless years' experience supporting students along their educational journey.
 Regardless of whether you are a spiritual or religious person, you are still welcome to seek refuge in Dr. Thorne's office, so don't be shy and find yourself, yet another, empathetic ally on campus.

-The chaplaincy team provides pastoral care and support to the students, staff, and faculty at Huron University College.
+The chaplaincy team provides pastoral care and support to the students, staff, and faculty at Huron.
 Members of the chaplaincy team are available to talk about whatever is on your mind in a supportive, caring, non-judgemental environment.
-The chaplaincy team are also a good point of contact to the rest of the student services at Huron University College, Western University and throughout London.
+The chaplaincy team are also a good point of contact to the rest of the student services at Huron, Western University and throughout London.

 Chaplaincy at Western